UnnatiGupta07/HackerRank_SQL/README.md

 # HackerRank_SQL
-This repository contains solutions for some of the HackerRank problems in SQL
+This repository contains solutions for SQL HackerRank problems